-- (11) A Certificant shall comply with the established terms of engagement (oral or written). - (12) A Certificant shall take all reasonable steps to ensure that the client is informed of material changes in circumstances that arise subsequent to the original engagement that may have an impact on the professional relationship or services to be rendered.
-Such changes may include, but are not limited to: - conflicts of interest; - the Certificant's business affiliation; - compensation structures affecting the professional services to be rendered; and - new or changed agency relationships
+- (12) Where there is a material change in circumstances that arises subsequent to the original engagement that has or may have an impact on the professional relationship or services to be rendered, a Certificant shall take all reasonable steps to ensure that the client is informed in a timely manner.
+Such changes may include, but are not limited to: - a) New potential or actual conflicts of interest; - b) The Certificant's business affiliation; - c) Any changes to the services or products the Certificant can advise the client on and/or is authorized to support; - d) Compensation structures affecting the professional services to be rendered; and e) New or changed agency relationships.